Veterans United mortgage review

 Veterans United started in 2002 with a focus on VA loans.
-This niche lender not only helps military service members and their families qualify for VA loans, but it employs professionals primarily from the military.
 In 2017, J.D.
 Power gave VU the highest score in customer satisfaction out of 25 lenders, with customers citing friendly, helpful and attentive staff.

 Veterans United is a niche lender that’s good for military service members and their families.
 It’s a certified VA lender, and its customer service is well-rated.

 However, if you don’t qualify for a VA loan, Veterans United doesn’t offer much information on the rates and fees for any of its other mortgage products.
 And the lender doesn’t offer home equity loans or lines of credit.